clydebarrow/esphome-docs-hugo/content/components/sensor/wifi_signal.md

     update_interval: 60s

 ```
-To additionally display signal strength in percentage use the [copy-sensor](#copy-sensor) (it's not possible to add the same sensor twice, because it has a static `uniqueid` reported to Home Assistant):
+To additionally display signal strength in percentage use the [Copy Sensor](#copy-sensor) (it's not possible to add the same sensor twice, because it has a static `uniqueid` reported to Home Assistant):

 ```yaml
 # Example configuration entry with 2 sensors and filter